David Bowie: Awards and achievements

 During his lifetime, Bowie sold over 100 million records worldwide, making him one of the best-selling music artists.
-In the United Kingdom, he was awarded 9 platinum, 11 gold, and 8 silver albums, and in the United States, 5 platinum and 9 gold.
-Since 2015, Parlophone has remastered Bowie's back catalogue through the "Era" box set series, starting with Five Years (1969–1973).
+In the UK, he was awarded nine platinum, eleven gold and eight silver albums, and in the US, five platinum and nine gold.
+Since 2015, Parlophone has remastered Bowie's catalogue through the "Era" box set series, starting with Five Years (1969–1973).
 Bowie was announced as the best-selling vinyl artist of the 21st century in 2022.